-A 3 MW water source heat pump using energy extracted from the Bristol floating harbour to supply renewable heat to the low-carbon heat network in the Old Market area of Bristol – one of the largest projects of its kind in the UK.
+Sustainable Energy first conceived the Castle Park energy centre in 2018 supply renewable heat to the low-carbon heat network in the Old Market area of Bristol.
+Recently winning a European Heat Pump Award the 3 MW water source heat pump uses energy extracted from the Bristol floating harbour – one of the first projects of its kind in the UK.

 In 2018, Sustainable Energy Ltd was first appointed by Bristol City Council and BEIS to establish a masterplan for a large-scale heat pump, to provide low-carbon heat to the city heat network.